4 min read

 Exercise and brain injury rehabilitation

-The brain injury was five years ago and I still avoid football & other contact sports.
-But I now attend regular yoga classes, run, swim and cycle for errands & fun.
-Even difficult days are much improved with a gentle just walk round the neighbourhood.
-It is noticable that if I go a few days without exercise of some type I will experience disrupted sleep and a reversion to the dizziness & migraines.
+It is noticeable that if I go a few days without exercise of some type, I will experience disrupted sleep and a reversion to the dizziness & migraines.
 For this reason, daily exercise is a priority.
-In fact, I am fitter now that I was before the brain injury.
+In fact, I am fitter now than I was before the brain injury.

 Ideas for exercising with a brain injury.